 I have deep fried them straight from the freezer, without thawing it.
 So, I should say that you really need not thaw them before frying.

-Yes!
+Yes you can bake the samosa in the oven!
 Preheat the oven at 350 degrees for 15 minutes.
-Brush the samosas with oil and bake it for 30 minutes on until golden and crisp.
+Brush them with oil and bake it for 30 minutes on until golden and crisp.

 Yes!
 I have air fried them and trust me it tastes better than the baked ones.
 Here is how I did it.